Aerospace engineering: In popular culture

-The term "rocket scientist" is sometimes used to describe a person of great intelligence since rocket science is seen as a practice requiring great mental ability, especially technically and mathematically.
+The term "rocket scientist" is sometimes used to describe a person of great intelligence since rocket science is seen as a practice requiring great mental ability, especially technically and mathematically. (see, e.g., rocket science (finance).)
 The term is used ironically in the expression "It's not rocket science" to indicate that a task is simple.
 Strictly speaking, the use of "science" in "rocket science" is a misnomer since science is about understanding the origins, nature, and behavior of the universe; engineering is about using scientific and engineering principles to solve problems and develop new technology.
 The more etymologically correct version of this phrase would be "rocket engineer".
 However, "science" and "engineering" are often misused as synonyms.